Dependencies, configuration, and secrets

-One major barrier to reproducibility is dependency definition and management.
-If one relies too much on system-level dependencies, this can lead to reproducibility because a full system is hard to define with sufficient detail to reproduce.
+One major barrier to reproducibility is dependency management.
+If one relies too much on system-level dependencies, this can lead to reproducibility issues because a full system is hard to define with sufficient detail.
+Imagine trying to remember every change you've ever made to your computer and determining which will impact running your project!

-So, our goal is to minimize system-level dependencies as much as possible, and those that remain should be generally applicable to many projects, e.g., Docker, uv, and of course Calkit itself.
+Our goal is then to minimize system-level dependencies and configuration as much as possible, and what remains should be generally applicable to many projects, e.g., Docker, uv, and of course Calkit itself.
 Conversely, relying on system-wide installations of things like Python packages is a bad idea.
 For software libraries and tools more specific to a project, use environments.

 file